svesavov/SnsSqlitePsModule/README.md

 ## Requirements

-.NET Framework 4.5
+* .NET Framework 4.5
-PowerShell 4
+* PowerShell 4

 ## Instructions

-1. Download SnsSqlitePsModule.zip
+1. Download SnsSqlitePsModule.zip.
 2. Don't forget to check the .ZIP file for viruses and etc.
-3. File MD5 hash: 9BD48464E3AA6D8DDD7C85F6F55D727E
+3. File MD5 hash: `9BD48464E3AA6D8DDD7C85F6F55D727E`
-4. Unzip in one of the following folders depending of the preference:
+4. Unzip in one of the following folders depending of your preference:
-* C:\Users\UserName\Documents\WindowsPowerShell\Modules - Replace "UserName" with the actual username.
-Use this location if you want the module available for specific user
+* `C:\Users\UserName\Documents\WindowsPowerShell\Modules` - Replace "UserName" with the actual username, If you want the module to be available for specific user.
-* C:\Program Files\WindowsPowerShell\Modules - Use this location if you want the module available for all users on the machine.
+* `C:\Program Files\WindowsPowerShell\Modules` - If you want the module to be available for all users on the machine.
-* Or any other location present in $env:PSModulePath
+* Or any other location present in `$env:PSModulePath`
 5. Run the following command replacing "PathWhereModuleIsInstalled" with the actual path where the module files were unzipped.
 ```powershell
 Get-ChildItem -Path "PathWhereModuleIsInstalled" -Recurse | Unblock-File